 Depression does not go away without treatment in most people.
 It is common for depressed patients to undergo several therapies before they find something that works for them.
 If you’d like to explore TMS depression treatment in NYC, Dr. Woo and the team at Madison Avenue TMS & Psychiatry will be with you every step of the way.
 We are dedicated to guiding patients and helping those suffering from depression in New York City feel less alone.

 Our team will serve as your resource during your TMS treatment for depression in New York.
-If you have any questions about your treatment for depression, side-effects, insurance, or other available depression treatments in Manhattan, please don’t hesitate to ask.
+If you have any questions about your treatment for depression, side-effects, TMS therapy costs or other available depression treatments in Manhattan, please don’t hesitate to ask.

 There are many ways to treat depression and relieve its accompanying symptoms.
 It’s important to note that all patients are different and not all depression treatment is right for everyone.
 You may prefer one method over another, while someone else may prefer to use multiple methods.
 While combining treatments for depression is quite common, it’s important to speak with a physician before doing so.
 Some common treatments for depression include: